How can we improve breast cancer prediction thanks to machine learning?

 It poses the following oncology question:

-Can cancer prediction distinguish malignant from benign tumours?
+Can cancer prediction distinguish malignant from benign tumors?